 For many private equity, investment banking, investor relations, and fundraising professionals that I speak to, the relationship aspect of their job is easy – and the technology-enabled aspect is the challenge.
 No matter how hard they try, there seems to always be a gap between their expectations for the technology solution and reality.
 From where I sit, that gap is caused as they try to force and stretch generic technologies to do things it simply wasn’t built to do.

 In an industry as convoluted as private equity or investment banking, internal technology solutions need to be purpose-built and easily configured to meet the unique needs of your firm.
-Not having that flexibility can prove costly in terms of both time and resources.
+Not having that flexibility to keep up with the demand of capital market technology trends can prove costly in terms of both time and resources.

 In this article, we examine the four key benefits of leveraging purpose-built technology and why it’s important to seek out companies that have made it their mission to tackle your challenges.